Cops and Robber -- When Capturing is not Surrounding: Introduction

 By now, countless different versions of the game with their own cop numbers have been considered, see for example these books on the topic~\cite{Bonato2022_Invitation,Bonato2011_TheGameOfCopsAndRobbers}.

 The restrictive vertex version was introduced by Burgess et al.~\cite{Burgess2020_Surround}.
 They prove bounds for~$c_{V, \mathrm{r}}(G)$ in terms of the clique number~$\omega(G)$, the independence number~$\alpha(G)$ and the treewidth~$\mathrm{tw}(G)$, as well as considering several interesting graph families.
-They also show that deciding whether~$c_{V, \mathrm{r}}(G) \leq k$ can be decided in polynomial time for every fixed value of~$k$.
+They also show that, for every fixed value of~$k$, it can be decided in polynomial time whether~$c_{V, \mathrm{r}}(G) \leq k$.
 The complexity is unknown for~$k$ being part of the input.
 Bradshaw and Hosseini~\cite{Bradshaw2019_SurroundingBoundedGenus} extend the study of~$c_{V, \mathrm{r}}(G)$ to graphs of bounded genus, proving (among other results) that~$c_{V, \mathrm{r}}(G) \leq 7$ for every connected planar graph~$G$.
 See the bachelor's thesis of Schneider~\cite{Schneider2022_Surrounding} for several further results on~$c_{V, \mathrm{r}}(G)$ (including a version with zugzwang).

 The restrictive edge version was introduced even more recently by Crytser, Komarov and Mackey~\cite{Crytser2020_Containment} (under the name \emph{containment variant}).
-Besides stating \cref{conj:edge_restrictive_vs_classic}, which is verified for some graphs by Pra{\l}at~\cite{Pralat2015_Containment}, they give several bounds on~$c_{E, \mathrm{r}}(G)$ for different families of graphs.
+Besides stating \cref{conj:edge_restrictive_vs_classic}, which is verified for some graphs by \Pralat~\cite{Pralat2015_Containment}, they give several bounds on~$c_{E, \mathrm{r}}(G)$ for different families of graphs.

 To the best of our knowledge, $c_V(G)$ and $c_E(G)$ were not considered before.